cgwire/kitsu/README.md

 ## Frequently Asked Questions

-It's the place to find common questions and their answers.
-Tutorials don't cover everything this FAQ is here to add the missing part
+It's the place to find common questions asked by the studios and their answers.
+Tutorials don't cover everything...
+Fortunately, this FAQ is here to add the missing part!

 [Frequently Asked Questions](faq/README.md)